Boyu-Zhang-UOI/Machine-Vision-for-Zoonotic-Reservoir-Density-at-Fine-Resolution/README.md

-# Machine Vision for Understanding the Distribution of a Zoonotic Reservoir
+# A Machine Vision Pipeline for Predicting Zoonotic Reservoir Distribution

 This repository contains code, data, and figures that support: